 The Co-operative assesses each asset or CGU at each reporting period to determine whether any indication of impairment exists.
-The exception to this is goodwill, which is assessed annually regardless of indicators.
-Where an indicator of impairment exists, a formal estimate of the recoverable amount is made, which is considered to be the higher of the fair value less costs to sell and value in use.
+Where an indicator of impairment exists, a formal estimate of the recoverable amount is made, which is considered to be the higher of the fair value less costs of disposal and value in use.
 The assessments require the use of estimates and assumptions such as long-term prices, discount rates, operating costs, future capital requirements, decommissioning costs, operating performance and, in the case of oil and gas properties, exploration potential and reserves information.
 These estimates and assumptions are subject to risk and uncertainty.
 Therefore, there is a possibility that changes in circumstances will impact these projections, which may impact the recoverable amount of assets and/or CGUs.
 Judgment is required when determining what constitutes a CGU.